Language Sensei

 “How Am I Doing?
 I Know How!”
 Improving Formative Feedback

-YOne of the reasons I am making a big shift from numbers to proficiency/expectation descriptors is to ensure that students don’t wait for me to tell them how they are doing – but rather that they will know and be able to articulate for themselves.
-With this shift comes more challenges in improving feedback and learning opportunities for students.
-I am by no means good at this – but, as a believer in ‘small tweaks lead to big changes’ I have been experimenting with additional ways to provide feedback.
-I think I’ve been really weak on this in the past….so my ‘small tweaks’ this semester included:
+One of the reasons I am making a big shift from numbers to proficiency/expectation descriptors is to ensure that students don’t wait for me to tell them how they are doing – but rather that they will know and be … Continue reading

 Print Friendly, PDF & Email